KS Pogradeci

 KS Pogradeci (Klubi Sportiv Pogradeci) is a professional football club based in Pogradec, Albania.
-The club plays in the Kategoria e Dytë, which is the third tier of football in the country.
+The club plays in the Kategoria e Parë, which is the second tier of football in the country.

 History

-The club was founded in 1932 with name Klubi Sportiv Dragoj Pogradeci.
+The club was founded in 1932 as Klubi Sportiv Dragoj Pogradeci.
 In the 1936 season, the club played for the first time in the highest league in Albania.
 During the largest part of the communist era, the club was known as KS Ylli i Kuq Pogradeci.
 The greatest success of club history is the achievement of the semi-finals of the Albanian Cup in the 1992–93 season.